 The outrun sound is particularly well represented by the 2010 albums from Miami Nights 1984 and Lazerhawk, as well as their respective follow-up releases in 2012, Turbulence and Visitors.
 These recordings feature many of the prominent synthwave themes mentioned above, with a particular focus on ‘80s supercars, night drives, beachside sunsets, and vintage science fiction.
 These aspects are visually represented in the album artwork and song titles, and musically represented by vibrant, retro synthesizer tones, brightly melodic songwriting, and incorporation of vintage music elements from movies, television, video games, and to a lesser extent, ‘80s synthpop and electro.

-In general, outrun music is typified by a stiff, four-on-the-floor beat reminiscent of French house music and its roots in Euro disco and synthpop, as well as clean and articulate synthesizer melodies.
-Structurally, the music is often minimal and rarely pushes into the relative complexity of a standard three-section pop tune, instead maintaining a single rhythmic pattern and only one or two lead melodies through an entire song.
+In general, outrun music is typified by a stiff, four-on-the-floor beat reminiscent of house music and its roots in Euro disco, as well as clean and articulate synthesizer melodies.
+Structurally, the music is often linear in the style of its EDM influences, maintaining a single rhythmic pattern and only one or two lead melodies through an entire song.

-Early outrun emphasizes ‘80s nostalgia more than almost all synthwave releases that followed, frequently incorporating audio clips from movies, video games, and other cultural elements from the decade.
+Early outrun emphasizes ‘80s nostalgia more than almost all synthwave releases that followed, frequently incorporating audio clips from pop culture of the decade.
 Songs like Mitch Murder’s “Palmer’s Arcade” (2011), Lost Years’ “Park Avenue 1989” (2012), and Botnit’s “Hi-Score” (2013) provide excellent examples of the inclusion of ‘80s audio artifacts into outrun music.

-Although early outrun was almost entirely instrumental, it didn’t take long for producers to begin contributing retro vocal performances to their songs.
-Kristine’s Modern Love EP from 2012 marked an important shift toward vocal-driven outrun, and Dana Jean Phoenix has been prolific within the broader synthwave genre, producing albums under her own name and providing guest vocals for dozens of prominent releases.
+Although early synthwave was almost entirely instrumental, it didn’t take long for producers to begin contributing retro vocal performances to their songs.
+Kristine’s Modern Love EP from 2012 marked an important shift toward vocal-driven outrun, and Dana Jean Phoenix has been prolific within the broader synthwave genre, releasing albums under her own name and providing guest vocals for dozens of prominent releases.

-Outrun remains relevant and popular in 2017 and early 2018, with recordings like Tokyo Rose’s The Chase: Last Run, Kiile’s Kiile, and CJ Burnett’s Moonlit City providing contemporary examples of synthwave’s pioneering sound.
-Other albums, like Overvad’s Massive Scoop and Ace Marino’s Cocaine Flamingo feature an evolved style that remains in alignment with classic outrun.
+Outrun remains relevant and popular in 2017 and early 2018, with recordings like Tokyo Rose’s The Chase: Last Run and CJ Burnett’s Moonlit City providing contemporary examples of synthwave’s pioneering sound.
+Other albums, like Overvad’s Massive Scoop and Ace Marino’s Cocaine Flamingo feature a slightly evolved style that remains in alignment with classic outrun.

 In relation to the many styles of synthwave music that came later, outrun forms the spiritual heart of the genre, and as such, it is the music to which all other synthwave subgenres must be compared.
 The demarcation lines that form the boundaries of the main synthwave genre are oriented around the seminal outrun releases from the late ‘00s and early ‘10s.